• Understanding social media risks

 • Who is responsible for managing the account

-• Who ensures the content is appropriate and compliant with advertising standards
+• Who is responsible for ensuring the content is appropriate for advertising speech pathology services

 Ethics of posting information about clients

-It’s increasingly common to see practices share client information on Facebook.
-Even with permission from the client or their parents, it’s important to consider whether it’s ethical or professionally appropriate.
+It’s becoming more common to see speech pathology practices sharing information about clients on Facebook.
+Even when done with the permission of the client, or the client’s parents, it’s important to consider how ethical or professionally appropriate this is.
+When intending to post information about client progress on Facebook, first consider the following:

-• If the client is a child, how might they feel about this as they get older?
+• If the client is a child, as they get older how may they feel about their health information being shared publicly?

 Blurring of professional boundaries